HiFaraz/pwr/README.md

 pwr can run binaries and PowerShell scripts directly.
 You can run bash or cmd scripts by calling the appropriate binary.

-pwr is inspired by npm and Yarn.
+pwr is inspired by npm, Yarn, and Scoop.

 ## Dependencies